 Siemens NX additive manufacturing software is a computer-aided design and manufacturing software that enables users to create, edit and mill 3D models.
 Companies can use the software in the aerospace, automotive, and medical industries.

-Additionally, Siemens NX system is equipped with powerful analysis tools, which makes it possible to verify designs before they are sent to production.
+Additionally, the Siemens NX system is equipped with powerful analysis tools, which makes it possible to verify designs before they are sent to production.

 - Integrated build tools: Siemens NX AM builds preparation tools assist with efficiently placing, orienting, and supporting components in the build tray.